Nandaka/PixivUtil2/readme.txt

 	        -> %page_index%   ==> for manga mode, add page number with 0-index.
 	        -> %page_number%  ==> for manga mode, add page number with 1-index.
-useragent      ==> Browser user agent to spoof. tagsseparator  ==> Separator for each tag, put %space% for space. overwrite      ==> Overwrite old files, set 'False' to disable. downloadlistdirectory ==> list.txt path. alwaysCheckFileSize   ==> Check the file size, if different then it will be
+useragent      ==> Browser user agent to spoof. tagsseparator  ==> Separator for each tag in filename, put %space% for space. overwrite      ==> Overwrite old files, set 'False' to disable. downloadlistdirectory ==> list.txt path. alwaysCheckFileSize   ==> Check the file size, if different then it will be